tianyi-lab/PoLar/README.md

 # Skip a Layer or Loop It?
-Learning Program-of-Layers in LLMs
+Learning Program-of-Layers in LLMs (ICML 2026 Oral)

 [Previous arXiv Version](https://arxiv.org/pdf/2507.07996)